Buckhill/web-chroot-manager/README.md

 Groups have to be setup on the server and the SSH server already configured, in order for the SSH access policy to work.

-You may use the linux-package-installer (LPI) to install the SSH server, if required.
+You may use the linux-package-installer (LPI) to configure the SSH server, if required.

 ### 1.3 Wizard - Site